Gerd Gigerenzer: Awards

 Gigerenzer is recipient of the AAAS Prize for Behavioral Science Research for the best article in the behavioral sciences, the Association of American Publishers Prize for the best book in the social and behavioral sciences, the German Psychology Prize, and the Communicator Award of the German Research Association (DFG), among others.
 (See the German Wikipedia entry, Gerd Gigerenzer, for an extensive list of honors and awards.)
+He is a member of the Science Council of the ERC, the 22 scientists who oversee the European Research Council, and Vice President of the ERC.
+The Swiss Duttweiler Institute has distinguished Gigerenzer as one of the top-100 Global Thought Leaders worldwide.

-Gigerenzer was awarded honorary doctorates from the University of Basel and the Open University of the Netherlands.
-He is also Batten Fellow at the Darden Business School, University of Virginia, Fellow of the Berlin-Brandenburg Academy of Sciences and the German Academy of Sciences Leopoldina, and Honorary Member of the American Academy of Arts and Sciences and the American Philosophical Society.
+Gigerenzer was awarded honorary doctorates from the University of Basel, the Open University of the Netherlands, and the University of Southampton.
+He is also Batten Fellow at the Darden Business School, University of Virginia, Fellow of the Berlin-Brandenburg Academy of Sciences and the German Academy of Sciences Leopoldina, International Fellow of the British Academy, and International Member of the American Academy of Arts and Sciences and the American Philosophical Society.